Mission Overview

 where:

-- <sector-start> is the first TESS Sector that has target light curves, e.g., "s0001"
+- <sector-start> = The first TESS Sector that has target light curves, e.g., "s0001"

-- <sector-end> is the last TESS Sector that has target light curves, e.g., "s0013"
+- <sector-end> = The last TESS Sector that has target light curves, e.g., "s0026"

 Data file types:

-_llc.fits | extracted light curve file |
+_llc.fits | Extracted light curve file |

-_catalog.csv | catalog of source metadata such as cluster names, cluster membership provenance, Gaia magnitudes, and parallax values; NOTE: the catalog uses semi-colon (;) characters as a delimiter for columns |
+_catalog.csv | Catalog of source metadata such as cluster names, cluster membership provenance, Gaia magnitudes, and parallax values; NOTE: the catalog uses semi-colon (;) characters as a delimiter for columns |

 Catalog Metadata Columns

+A catalog of target metadata, such as cluster name, cluster membership provenance, Gaia magnitudes, and parallax values, is also provided.
 NOTE: The catalog file is delimited by semi-colon (;) characters, while commas (,) are used for some columns that have multiple values.
 The catalog has the following columns:

 Column Name | Description |